demike/TsUML2/README.md

 :construction: WORK IN PROGRESS :construction:

-Generate UML diagram for your TypeScript applications powered by nomnoml TsUML2 works offline
+Generate UML diagram for your TypeScript applications powered by nomnoml.

+TsUML2 works offline, so no third party servers are involved.